 - Arghya Sengupta.

 - V. Niranjan.

 - Gautam Bhatia.

 I was aware of Arghya Sengupta, personally, even before I had entered the portals of NLSIU.
-There is no comparison of him with Gautam Bhatia [An Idiotic Savant].
+There is no comparison of him with Gautam Bhatia.
+Both stand for talent.
 Let us leave aside V. Niranjan, for now.
-I have written on him previously.

 Mr. Sengupta’s words on The Sabarimala Temple Judgment are brilliant, as his words usually are.
 Thankfully, he does not waste his time buying Twitter Followers and praising his own self, directly or otherwise.
 I am glad that one of the Lawyer Voices, that I respect thoroughly, has had the courage to point out Justice Chandrachud’s error.

 “That there is something deeply iniquitous about not allowing menstruating women to enter Sabarimala Temple to pray to Lord Ayyappa is a platitude.
 So is not allowing women priests to officiate in the Church, keeping widows in shelter homes secluded from the world and refusing women entry into mosques.
 When framed as pure moral questions, any right-thinking individual can only affirm their fundamental wrongness.

 But Courts of Law are not moral guardians of society.
 Quite to the contrary, they are expected to judiciously determine fundamental questions on the basis of the Constitution.
 Framed as a constitutional question, not allowing menstruating women to enter Sabarimala Temple presents a conflict between the scope and extent of an individual right to pray and a community right to manage its own affairs of religion.
 It is a clash of competing autonomies where Judges must balance the claims made on the basis of what the Constitution demands.